tomekwojcik/envelopes/README.rst

 Project status
 --------------

-This is the first public release of the code.
-It was extracted from a few minor production apps.
+This project should be considered **beta**.
+Proceed with caution if you decide to use Envelopes in production.

 Envelopes has been developed and tested with Python 2.7.
-Tests for other versions will follow shortly after the release.
+Currently, Envelopes supports Python 2.6, 2.7 and 3.3.

 Author
 ------